 International House offers the perfect location for special events of every size and description – conferences, weddings, concerts, receptions, team meetings, and more.

 With its distinctive architecture, I-House has also been a popular location for film and television productions since the 1930s.
 Its facade has been featured in such memorable films as Mr. Deeds Goes to Town, On the Town, and Burn After Reading.
-Television viewers may recognize I-House interiors in episodes of Madame Secretary, The Blacklist: Redemption, The Path, Gossip Girl, and, of course, Law and Order.
+Television viewers may recognize I-House interiors in episodes of Gossip Girl, Madame Secretary, The Blacklist: Redemption, The Path, Jessica Jones, and, of course, the intrinsically New York City show, Law & Order.